 |Chrome, Mirror, Steel, Copper, Metal, Aluminium||Draws the material as metal surface with – depending on its Glossiness & Reflectivity – sharper reflections.|

-The following image indicates the possible properties for Basic materials (Rhino 5) and Custom materials (Rhino 6) that can be changed in Rhino’s Material Editor.
+The following image indicates the possible properties for the Custom materials that can be changed in Rhino’s Material Editor.
 Areas that have a white overlay are not supported by Enscape, or are not currently available.
-All the Advanced Settings are functional in both Rhino 5 and Rhino 6.
+All the Advanced Settings are functional.

 Rhino's Material properties options